GlobalAvianAssembly/ebird_dbt/README.md

 - Create views and tables `dbt run`
 - Validate data `dbt test`

+### Structure
+This will create four different datasets in bigquery.
+- `dropbox`, used for seed and eBird data
+- `ebird`, used for views defining eBird and city structures
+- `intermediate`, used for tables to reduce data queried in models
+- `model`, holds the final data sets for modelling

 ### DBT Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers